-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additio onal Information: Page does not reflow text when font size is changed pages 1-10. В. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
-N/A Additio onal Information:
+A. Text of the digital resource is compatible wire assistive technology that allows the user to reflow the text by specifying the margins an line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality). d Additional Information: Entire book.
+B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed materia N/A I. Additional Information: No printed material.